"""Core molecular dynamics state and operations."""

 tau: Thermostat relaxation time.
 Longer values give better stability

 but worse temperature control.
-Shape: scalar
+Shape: [n_systems] or scalar

 """